smart-edge-open/ido-specs/doc/flavors.md

 The following are steps to install this flavor:

-1. Configure the OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
+1. Configure the CEEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).
 2. Update the `inventory.yaml` file by setting the deployment flavor as `core-cplane`
     ```yaml
     ---